Danube Wine Challenge / International Wine Competition

 II.
 Competition organization

-The event is organized by Podunajská vínna cesta (Danube Wine Route) and Danube Wine, s.r.o., hereinafter jointly referred to as the “Organizer”.
+The event is organized by Podunajská vínna cesta (Danube Wine Route), hereinafter referred to as the “Organizer”.

 The Organizer appoints an Organizing Committee chaired by a competition president to organize and promote the event.

 The competition is a member of The World Federation of Major International Wine and Spirits Competitions VINOFED.
-It will be organized in accordance with these Statutes under the patronage of the International Organization of Vine and Wine (OIV) and the Ministry of Agriculture and Rural Development of Slovak Republic.
+It will be organized in accordance with these Statutes under the patronage of the International Organization of Vine and Wine (OIV) and the Ministry of Agriculture and Rural Development of the Slovak Republic and the Ministry of Transport and Construction of the Slovak Republic.

 III.
 Participants and registration